 Home-Based Childcare Network

-Are You Providing Child Care Without A Certification?
+Are You Providing Child Care Without A License?

-- You must be certified with the City of Norfolk if you care for one or more children unrelated to you for payment.
+- You must be licensed with the City of Norfolk if you care for one or more children unrelated to you for payment.

-- You need a certification if you care for your children or those of a relative and you are being paid.
+- You need a license if you care for your children or those of a relative, and you are being paid.

-If you are providing child care in your home and are not certified, be advised that it is against the law!
+If you are providing child care in your home and are not licensed, be advised that it is against the law!

 The benefits of becoming a certified family day home in Norfolk:

-- Use your certification status as a marketing tool to solicit and educate prospective parents
+- Use your licensure status as a marketing tool to solicit and educate prospective parents.

 Complete the Home-Based Childcare Network Interest Form here